APPNP: Personalized PageRank Meets Graph Neural Networks

 This is a standard neural network (any depth, any nonlinearity) that processes each node independently.
 No graph structure is used here.

-Why Personalized PageRank?
+Why Personalised PageRank?

 Hyperparameter Choices